paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-013-appropriations.md

 Pub.
 L. 101–121, title III, § 319(b), Oct.
 23, 1989, 103 Stat.
 756, provided that the first report submitted under former subsec. (b)(6) of this section was to be submitted on May 31, 1990, and was to contain a compilation relating to the statements received under subsec. (b) of this section during the six-month period beginning on Oct.
 1, 1989.

 #### Notification of Compliance Date; Guidance for Agency Implementation
 Pub.
 L. 101–121, title III, § 319(c), Oct.
 23, 1989, 103 Stat.
-756, provided that: “The Director of the Office of Management and Budget shall notify the head of each agency that [section 1352 of title 31](./chapter-013-appropriations.md#section-1352), United States Code (as added by subsection (a)), is to be complied with commencing 60 days after the date of the enactment of this Act [Oct.
-23, 1989].
-Not later than 60 days after the date of the enactment of this Act, the Director of the Office of Management and Budget shall issue the guidance required by subsection (b)(7) [now (b)(6)] of such section.”
+756, required the Director of the Office of Management and Budget to notify the head of each agency that this section was to be complied with commencing 60 days after Oct.
+23, 1989, and required the Director, not later than 60 days after Oct.
+23, 1989, to issue the guidance required under this section.

 <a id="section-1353"></a>